FSTC Awka

+The students has a government of college Perfects, Headed by a Head boy and a Head girl and assisted by the Deputy Head boy and Deputy Head girl.

+There are also about other 75 prefects like Dinning, Prep, Library, labour, security etc.

+Each prefects acts in his function at every time and does any other thing assigned to him or her.
+All prefects work together to achieve a common goal.

 History

 The college was established in May 2002 along with three other FSTCs spread along Geographical divide of the Country.
 It took off at the former site of Government Technical College (GTC) Awka, which was graciously donated by the government of Anambra State.
 It inherited a population of about 970 students from the former college and about 300 students admitted by NECO and NABTEB into JSS1 and STS1 respectively brought the population to 1,270 students.